Why do I have to join?

 - Drop it by our offices in Gainesville, Jefferson, Lawrenceville or Neese, where you can come inside or use the drive-through window during business hours, Monday-Friday, 8 a.m. to 5 p.m.
 After hours, you may use the night depository boxes at these offices.

-- Make a payment by electronic check, MasterCard, Visa or Discover card or ATM/Debit cards with a Pulse, Star, NYCE or Accel logo at our offices, over the phone by calling 1-800-325-8597, or online at https://ebill.jacksonemc.com/AccountAccess/JSP/index.jsp.
+- Make a payment by electronic check, MasterCard, Visa or Discover card or ATM/Debit cards at our offices, over the phone by calling 1-888-228-9166, or online using a MyJacksonEMC account.

-- Sign up to pay your bill automatically by bank draft at no charge.
+- Sign up to pay your bill automatically by bank draft.

 What happens if I do not pay my electric bill?